konstellation-io/website/content/en/docs/KRE/user/60_observavility/_index.md

 Runners will log some useful information as well as handling and reporting errors.
 You can pass down any info you desire to the logger from your nodes.
 To do so, you have to use the `simplelogger` that comes inside the handler's context as an attribute called `Logger`.

-Here goes a quick example written in GoLang, this is the way we could log everytime our handler is invoked.
+Here goes a quick example written in GoLang, this is the way we could log every time our handler is invoked.

 `ctx.Logger.Info("[handler invoked]")`